Juan-Andres-Motta/monoliticas-entrega-3/README.md

 ## 🗄️ Database

-The project uses SQLite by default for development.
-The database file `tracking_service.db` will be created automatically when you first start the server.
+The project uses PostgreSQL for data persistence.
+The database connection will be created automatically when you start the services.

 ### Automatic Table Creation

 The application is configured to automatically create database tables on startup using SQLAlchemy's `Base.metadata.create_all()`.
 This means:

-- **No manual setup required** - just start the server
+- **No manual setup required** when using Docker
-- **Database file created automatically** in the project root
+- **Database tables created automatically** from SQLAlchemy models on first run
-- **Tables created from SQLAlchemy models** on first run
+- **PostgreSQL optimizations** including connection pooling

 ### Database Schema